Compare & Save on Your Property Survey Today

 Japanese knotweed can devalue your home because:

-• it is expensive to treat
+• It is expensive to treat

-• digging through dormant knotweed to build an extension can cause it to start growing again
+• Digging through dormant knotweed to build an extension can cause it to start growing again

-• it could lead to disputes with neighbours
+• It could lead to disputes with neighbours

-• it can affect the aesthetics of your garden
+• It can affect the aesthetics of your garden

 To learn more, read what to do if a surveyor devalues house.